UpdatedAugust 25, 2022

 1. Presenting multiple brands, products, and/or services to a diverse audience clearly.

 Many B2B companies serve multiple industries, providing a diverse range of complex solutions.
 As a result, they struggle to develop a site structure that presents all of their products and services in a user-friendly manner—leaving visitors frustrated and confused.
-And if customers can’t find what they are looking for the first time, they’re unlikely to come back.
-Only 12% of visitors return to a website they found lacking to give it a second chance.
+And if customers can’t find what they are looking for the first time, you often won't have a second chance.
+After a poor experience, 88% of users are less likely to return to a website.

 Contributing to that problem, many B2B websites lead with information about their company.
 Hence navigations beginning with About and home page messaging focused on who we are, our accomplishments, history and more.
 Visitors however are more interested in “Can you solve my problem—yes or no?”
 Or they aren’t even sure what their problem actually is and need to be made aware of it.
 Only when they determine your type of solution is what they need will the question change to “Are you my best option?”
 Simply put, websites need to be less about “me” and more about “you”.